benroberts999/ampsci/doc/tutorial.md

 Above, we ran ampsci, which calculated the atomic wavefunctions and printed their energies to screen.
 If we want to actually _do_ anything with the wavefunctions, we have to run one or more **modules**.
-We do this by adding a module block to the input file, which has the form `Module::ModuleName{}`
+We do this by adding a module block to the input file, which has the form `ModulebriefModuleName{}`

 Here, we will just consider a simple example.
 For further detail: